Tuesday, October 29, 2024

 The amphitheatre of Termessos.
 One of the largest ones we have seen on this tour and definitely the one with the most spectacular view.

-We still had some time left before Gerjons plane landed and the national park in which Termessos lays, Güllük Dağı National Park, looked very green from the satelite images.
-After a few failed attempts to enter the forest, we found out this was more of a production forest type.
-It was very quiet around around there and herps were quite absent.
+We still had some time left before Gerjons plane landed and the national park in which Termessos lays, Güllük Daği National Park, looked very green from the satellite images.
+After a few failed attempts to enter the fores, we found out this was more of aproduction forest type It was very quiet around there and herps and birds seemed quite absent.
 A local river gave us some opportunity to look for some Dice snakes.
-No dice unfortunately, but only a dwarf snake. correct?
+No dice unfotunately, but another Dahl's Whip Snake.

-After picking up Gerjon and enjoying the restaurant from our first evening again, we made one last stop (or first stop in case of Gerjon) at the boundary river between two Lyciasalamandra species.
+After picking up Gerjon and enjoying the restaurant from our first evening agan, we made one last stop (or first stop in case of Gerjon) at the boundary river between two Lyciasalamandra species.
 On the wetter and greener side we quickly found a few Bay Lycian salamanders (Lyciasalamandra billae).
-The southern slope unfortunately seemed too dry and a promising inroad was once again blocked by some dog with a bone to pick, so no Antalyan salamanders, Lyciasalamandra antalyana for us this time.
+The southern slope unfortunately seemd too dry and a promising inroad was once again blocke by some dog with a bone to pick, so no Antalyan salamanders, Lyciasalamandra antalyana for us this time.

 Our first Bay Lycian salamander (Lyciasalamandra billae), a male as can be seen by the protrusion on the hip.